Doto lemchei

 Doto lemchei is a species of sea slug, a nudibranch, a marine gastropod mollusc in the family Dotidae.

 Distribution

 This species was first described from Galicia, Spain.
 It was subsequently reported from Britain and Ireland.

 Description

 This nudibranch is olive brown in colour with no dark spots on the ceratal tubercles.
 The tips of the tubercles appear pale or white due to white, internal, glandular cells.

+Ecology

-EcologyDoto lemchei feeds on the hydroid Aglaophenia tuberculata, family Aglaopheniidae.
+Doto lemchei feeds on the hydroid Aglaophenia tuberculata, family Aglaopheniidae.